adamziel/mysql_merge/README.md

 mysql_merge
 =============================

-This small script allows you to merge two mysql databases (or more).
+This small script allows you to merge two or more mysql databases with similar schema but different dataset.
 As a result you'll have your data copied into specified database.

 It solves some important problems with data integrity across different databases like: